VinkenCheng/ss.conf-for-surge/README.md

 ##ss.conf for Surge!
-This is a conf file for Surge!
+This is a conf file for Surge copy from [R0uter/ss.conf-for-surge](https://github.com/R0uter/ss.conf-for-surge)!

 In order to use Shadowsocks in Surge.